hyperspy/hyperspy/rosettascio/docs/supported_formats/index.rst

 Supported formats
 =================

-Here is a summary of the different formats that are currently supported by RosettaSciIO.
-The "lazy" column specifies if lazy evaluation is supported.
+The different file formats currently supported by RosettaSciIO are summarized here, indicating whether only **reading** from or also **writing** to the respective formats is implemented.
+In particular, binary file formats will usually be read-only.
+The **lazy** column specifies whether :external+hyperspy:ref:`lazy loading <big-data-label>` (and thus evaluation) of big datasets is supported.

 .. include:: supported_formats.rst